dfbadawi/sms-conversational-system/README.md

 bun run dev
 ```

 This starts the API, worker, Twilio mock, and frontend together.

-Open `http://localhost:5173` for the admin UI.
+- Open [http://localhost:5173](http://localhost:5173) to access the admin UI and manage messages.

 Local service URLs: